General History of Africa: Cheikh Anta Diop's "Origin of the ancient Egyptians" chapter

-2025 UNESCO Multidisciplinary Review of 1974 Symposium
+2025 UNESCO multidisciplinary review of the 1974 symposium

 In 2025, the UNESCO International Scientific Committee members for drafting the General History of Africa Volumes IX-XI reached the view that Egypt had African and Eurasian populations, with Upper Egypt now repositioned as the origin of pharaonic unification, with close genetic, linguistic, archaeological and anthropological affinities identified between the Upper Egyptian populations and Sub-Saharan groups.
 Anthropologist and Egyptologist, Alain Anselin, reviewed the Volume II edition and conclusions of the 1974 symposium, stating that the accumulated data had aligned with Diop's views.
-Specifically, this related to recent research confirming the early migration of Saharan and Southernly African populations to the Nile Valley.
+Specifically, this related to recent research "over the last thirty years" confirming the early migration of Saharan and Southernly African populations to the Nile Valley.
 According to Anselin, the traditional view of a north to south orientation had been displaced by the weight of evidence which favoured the preponderance of Upper Egypt.
 In his review section, Anselin referenced a number of anthropological, linguistic, archaeological and climatological data which had established close links between Upper Egyptian populations and groups across Sub-Saharan Africa.
 Other African scholars in the recent volume including Augustin Holl, Olabiyi B.J.
 Yai, Yoporeka Somet, Martial Ze Belinga and Hamady Bocoum made favourable references to the intellectual influence of Cheikh Anta Diop in explicating bias in Western scholarship and serving as an early figure in constructing a multidisciplinary approach, with a particular emphasis on a scientific methodology, towards African history.
 Somet also observed the prescient value of Diop's works in recognizing the African origin of humanity and early Egyptian civilization by "the middle of the century".